csells/firebase_ai_comic_reader/README.md

 ## AI Implementation Insights

-### Single-Pass AI Analysis
+### Optimized AI Analysis
-The core logic resides in `GeminiService`, which leverages the `FirebaseAI.googleAI()` SDK to send comic pages to Gemini in a single-pass analysis.
-This efficiency allows us to extract:
+The core logic resides in `GeminiService`, which leverages the `FirebaseAI.googleAI()` SDK for an efficient two-tier processing flow:
-1.  **OCR Text**: Narrative extraction of all speech bubbles and text.
+1.  **Initial Analysis (Single-Pass)**: When importing, pages are analyzed once to extract OCR text, a page summary in English, and panel bounding boxes.
+2.  **On-Demand Translation**: To reduce latency and costs, translations for other languages (Spanish, French, etc.) are performed on-the-fly when requested by the user in the reader view.

+Extraction includes:
-2.  **Page Summaries**: High-level context for the entire page in 3 languages.
+1.  **Narrative summaries**: High-level context for the entire page.
-3.  **Panel Detection**: Normalized bounding box coordinates `[ymin, xmin, ymax, xmax]` on a 0-1000 scale.
+2.  **Panel Detection**: Normalized bounding box coordinates `[ymin, xmin, ymax, xmax]` on a 0-1000 scale.
-4.  **Panel Reading Order**: The prompt explicitly instructs the LLM to return panels in their natural reading order, eliminating the need for complex app-side sorting algorithms.
+3.  **Panel Reading Order**: The prompt explicitly instructs the LLM to return panels in their natural reading order.
-5.  **Panel-Specific Summaries**: Unique narrative descriptions for every detected panel in 3 languages.
+4.  **Panel-Specific Summaries**: Unique narrative descriptions for every detected panel.